Meeting and surpassing all audience expectations every day, it's Rush Limbaugh.

 Something I said yesterday was that if Cruz somehow gets a nomination away from Trump, I said the establishment will then do everything they can to take Cruz out.

-But I have to amend that now because I think if they let Cruz get the nomination and then hope that Cruz would then lose to Hillary, and then they could say, see, conservatism loses every time it's tried.
+But I have to amend that now because I think they'd let Cruz get the nomination and then hope that Cruz would then lose to Hillary and then they could say, see, conservatism loses every time it's tried.

-You said Cruz is the best conservative since Reagan and Cruz goes up there, and if Hillarita win, that'd be the end of conservatism in the Republican Party.
+And if Hillary to win, that'd be the end of conservatism in the Republican Party.

 And that's what these people on Charlie Rose were speculating.